webui-dev/website/server/docs/v_api.md

 import vwebui as webui

 if webui.is_shown(my_window) {
-    println("The window is still running")
+	println('The window is still running')
 } else {
-    println("The window is closed.")
+	println('The window is closed.')
 }
 ```